-- The developer provides a diagram to support the relationship between the process of care (Beta-Blocker Therapy for CAD patients with prior myocardial infarction (MI) or left ventricular systolic dysfunction (LVEF <40%) and reduced risk of death, reduced angina onset, reduced recurrent MIs in patients with a prior MI, and improved ischemic threshold during exercise.. - The developer cites the 2012 ACCF/AHA/ACP/AATS/PCNA/SCAI/STS Guideline for the Diagnosis and Management of Patients With Stable Ischemic Heart Disease, which states: Beta-blocker therapy should be started and continued for 3 years in all patients with normal LV function after MI or ACS.
+• The developer provides a diagram to support the relationship between the process of care (Beta-Blocker Therapy for CAD patients with Prior Myocardial Infarction (MI) or Left Ventricular Systolic Dysfunction (LVEF <40%) and outcomes.

+- The developer cites the 2012 ACCF/AHA/ACP/AATS/PCNA/SCAI/STS Guideline for the Diagnosis and Management of Patients With Stable Ischemic Heart Disease, which states: Beta-blocker therapy should be started and continued for 3 years in all patients with normal LV function after MI or ACS.
 (Class I, Level of Evidence: B); Beta-blocker therapy should be used in all patients with LV systolic dysfunction (EF ≤40%) with heart failure or prior MI, unless contraindicated.
 (Use should be limited to carvedilol, metoprolol succinate, or bisoprolol, which have been shown to reduce risk of death.)
 (Class I, Level of Evidence: A). - For patients with a previous MI, 3 articles support the recommendation (two systematic reviews and one observational study).
 For LVSD patients, five articles are cited, including 3 randomized controlled trials, one meta-analysis of randomized controlled trials, and one comparative analysis of randomized controlled trials.
-The overall quality of evidence across studies is not provided.
+The overall quality of evidnce across studies is not provided.
 Beta-blockade side effects are discussed and measure harms are noted.
 An analysis of 75 additional articles since the guidline is provided.